jan-kreischer/TRUSTED.AI/mkdocs/docs/Pillars/Fairness/index.md

 Depending on the context certain attributes are considered to be protected.
 For hiring decisions in Germany for example the exmployer is not allowed to use certain information e.g (pregnancy status, wish for a child, relationship status).
 The user of our tool could be presented with all attributes the model is taking into consideration.
 He could then select every attribute he would consider in this context.
 On the other hand side it would be possible to define a default list of protected attributes (gender, religion, race) and let their use negatively influence the fairness score.

 ###2.
 Disparate Impact
 Is what occurs when an organization’s actions, policies, or some other aspect of their processes inadvertently result in unintentional discrimination against people who are in a protected class.
 Even though the policy, action, or item in question would otherwise appear to be neutral.
 What matters is the outcome, not the intent.
+Equality in outcomes across groups based on protected features has to be assured.

 **How to check for Disparate Impact**